JohnLCaron/rlauxe/README.md

   See [Ballot Comparison using Betting Martingales](docs/Betting.md) that uses betting strategies to do so.
   See BettingMart and related code for current implementation.

+## Sampling

+Implementation can be divided between the riskTestingFn and the sampling.
+SHANGRLA provides a very elegant separations between the two.

+### Estimating Sample sizes (in progress)

+The STYLISH paper has as part of its workflow:

+        4.a) Pick the (cumulative) sample sizes {𝑆_𝑐} for 𝑐 ∈ C to attain by the end of this round of sampling.
+        The software offers several options for picking {𝑆_𝑐}, including some based on simulation.
+        The desired sampling fraction 𝑓_𝑐 := 𝑆_𝑐 /𝑁_𝑐 for contest 𝑐 is the sampling probability for each card that contains contest 𝑘, treating cards already in the sample as having sampling probability 1.
+        The probability 𝑝_𝑖 that previously unsampled card 𝑖 is sampled in the next round is the largest of those probabilities: 𝑝_𝑖 := max (𝑓_𝑐), 𝑐 ∈ C ∩ C𝑖, where C_𝑖 denotes the contests on card 𝑖.
+        4.b) Estimate the total sample size to be Sum(𝑝_𝑖), where the sum is across all cards 𝑖 except phantom cards.

+For each contest assertion we estimate the needed sample size.
+The contest sample_size is then the maximum of those.

+Consistent Sampling then figures out which CVRs are chosen to satisfy all of the contests being audited.

+AFAICT, the calculation of the total_size using the probabilities as described above in 4.b) is when you just want the total_size estimate, but not do the consistent sampling.

+### Consistent Sampling

+We implement only sampling without replacement.
+See ConsistentSampling.kt.

+When there are additional rounds, each round does its own consistent sampling without regards to the previous rounds.
+Since the seed remains the same, the sort is the same, and so previously founds MVRS are used as much as possible.

+Note that the code in SHANGRLA Audit.py CVR.consistent_sampling() never uses sampled_cvr_indices, so adopts the same strategy.
+Its possible that the code is wrong when sampled_cvr_indices is passed in, since the sampling doesnt just use the first n sorted samples, which the code seems to assume.
+But I think the question is moot.

+I _think_ its fine if more ballots come in between rounds.
+Just add to the "all cvrs list".
+Ideally N_c doesnt change, so it just makes less evil zombies.

+### Use Styles

+See "More style, less work: card-style data decrease risk-limiting audit sample sizes" Glazer, Spertus, Stark; 6 Dec 2020 See "Stylish Risk-Limiting Audits in Practice" Glazer, Spertus, Stark;  16 Sep 2023

+This gets a much tighter bound when you know what ballots have which contests.

+"Instead of sampling cards uniformly at random, the method uses card-style data (CSD) and consistent sampling"

+Without CSD "you basically have to pull 20 times the sample size".
+And yet all the CSD information is there in the election system.
+I'm inclined to say "you have to have CSD" to use our library (effectively).
+Then work with the vendors to make that a reality.
+We can do the work ourselves and give it to them.
+If the practical difference is so big, a production library can be more assertive in telling the user what they have to do.

+We implement only with CSD currently.

+See overstatement_assorter() in core/Assertion

+    assorter that corresponds to normalized overstatement error for an assertion

+    If `use_style == true`, then if the CVR contains the contest but the MVR does not, that is considered to be an overstatement, because the ballot is presumed to contain the contest .

+    If `use_style == False`, then if the CVR contains the contest but the MVR does not, the MVR is considered to be a non-vote in the contest .

 ### Missing Ballots (aka phantoms-to-evil zombies))